xraypy/xraylarch/doc/data/index.rst

    :param do_preedge: bool, whether to do pre-edge subtraction
    :param do_bkg:     bool, whether to do XAFS background subtraction
    :param do_fft:     bool, whether to do XAFS Fast Fourier transform
-   :param use_hashey: bool, whether to use Athena's hash key as the group name, instead of the Athena label.
+   :param use_hashkey: bool, whether to use Athena's hash key as the group name, instead of the Athena label.
    :return:  group of groups.

 Notes: